ribbon background

 Understanding Substance Abuse

 Using drugs in a way other than how they were prescribed is called substance abuse.
 It is a big problem that affects people of all ages, genders, and social classes worldwide.
 Examples of drugs often abused include alcohol, opioids, cocaine, and methamphetamine.
-When you abuse drugs, it can harm your body and mind.
+When you abuse drugs, it can harm your body, mind, and quality of life.
 You might even get sick for a long time or become mentally unwell; sometimes, it can cause death.
-It’s important to ask questions like “what is IOP for substance abuse” in order to get the help you need.1

 Substance abuse is a severe problem that affects millions of people worldwide.
 It can cause mental and physical health problems, social and economic problems, and even death.